 Order some new pots to ensure that you have enough places for your new plants.

 This Might Help: Container Vegetable Gardening Must Haves To Get Started NOW!

-Make sure once you’ve added your plants to apply some mulch in your garden beds and planters.
+Once you’ve added your healthy plants, make sure to apply some high quality mulch in your garden beds, flower beds, vegetable garden beds, and planters.

 To help you in remember all these steps, we prepared a free printable for you.
 Print it out and keep it handy.
 You can also place it your greenhouse door – inside, of course :)!

 It’s never too early to start.
-Before it gets here, make sure you take care of the Spring Vegetable Garden Prep so your garden is a happy place for you and your plants – and a few butterflies and bees, too!
+Before it gets here, make sure you take care of the Spring Vegetable Garden Prep so your garden and raised garden beds are a happy place for you and your plants and own vegetables – and a few butterflies and bees, too!

 What are you planning to plant this spring season?

 You can also find gardening products I use in my videos here <---